Marion County Record: Significant stories

 The Record follows a model of journalism that focuses on accountability.

 In 2004, the Marion County Record reported that the city was using water from a contaminated water reservoir.

 In 2022, the paper investigated a housing development project with possible zoning irregularities.

 Present status

 The Record is the oldest publication in Marion County; the Peabody Gazette-Bulletin, which the Record purchased in 2001, is three years younger.
 The Record purchased the Hillsboro Star-Journal in 1999.
 The Record is printed on presses owned by CherryRoad Media in Hutchinson, Kansas.

 Following the 2023 police raid, the paper doubled its paid circulation to 5,500.
 However, owner Eric W. Meyer said he was down three staff positions and had struggled to fill them.
 Meyer doesn't take a salary.
-He wants to some day hand over the paper to its office manager when he's ready to retire, who has declined his offer, or give it away to "some young people that might be able to come here and might get enchanted with it."
+He wants to some day hand over the paper to "some young people that might be able to come here and might get enchanted with it."